Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Charlotte and its opponents have scored at least 56 points -- this matchup's point total -- just one time this season.
+- Charlotte has combined with its opponents to put up more than 56 points only once this season.

-- Friday's total is 4.3 points higher than the combined 51.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 51.7, is 4.3 points fewer than Friday's over/under.

-- These two squads combine to allow 45 points per game, 11.0 fewer than this contest's over/under.
+- The 45 combined points per game that these two squads have allowed this season are 11.0 fewer than the 56 over/under in this contest.

 - The 49ers and their opponents have scored an average of 60.5 points per game in 2021, 4.5 more than Friday's total.

-- The 57.0 PPG average total in Blue Raiders games this season is 1.0 point more than this game's over/under.
+- The 56-point total for this game is 1.0 point below the 57.0 points per game average total in Blue Raiders games this season.

 Charlotte Stats and Trends

-- Charlotte's games this year have not gone over the total in three opportunities.
+- Charlotte's games this year have not eclipsed the over/under yet in three opportunities.

-- When Charlotte records more than 25.7 points, it is 2-0 against the spread and 2-0 overall.
+- Charlotte is 2-0 against the spread and 2-0 overall in games when it records more than 25.7 points.

-- In games that Charlotte picks up over 369.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- Charlotte is 2-0 against the spread and 2-0 overall when the team totals over 369.7 yards.

-- The 49ers have turned the ball over three times this season, four fewer than the Blue Raiders have forced (7).
+- This year, the 49ers have three turnovers, four fewer than the Blue Raiders have takeaways (7).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.